Catherine Chandler-Crichlow, BSc, EdM, PhD

 Director, Strategic Communication and Marketing

-In my current role, I provide strategic vision and leadership for SCS’s strategic communications and marketing initiatives.
-I love working in a university environment and roughly 14 of my 16 years of experience in higher education are here at the University of Toronto.
-As the granddaughter of two WWII veterans, I’m fiercely passionate about what I simply term “remembrance.”
+I provide strategic vision and leadership for SCS's strategic communications and marketing initiatives.
+I love working in a university environment and most of my 20 years of experience in higher education are here at the University of Toronto.
+As the granddaughter of two WWII veterans, I'm fiercely passionate about what I simply term "remembrance."
 A family history buff, in 2017, I consolidated my family research into a 300+ page book.
 My favourite place to travel is Italy, and once upon a time, I taught ancient Roman history courses on Pompeii and Herculaneum here at SCS.

 Chief Administrative Officer

 I have over 20 years experience in operational leadership, human resources, facility management, financial services, and project management – and for more than a decade I have worked for the University of Toronto.
 I believe that transparency is a critical tool to produce positive results and I approach leadership from the perspective of support for others.
 I feel that as CAO my role is to support academic leadership, operations, staff, etc., and through this, ultimately the needs of our learners.
 As a mentor in the University’s Rose Patten Leadership Program, I use the same approach to help administrative staff build their careers, reach their goals, and develop allies within the university community.
 In support of the greater university community, I also volunteer on the Board of Directors of the University of Toronto Faculty Club.

 Gordon McIvor, OCT/EAO, MEd, MBA (He/him; Il/lui)